-The MC68030 begins an external cycle by driving the address bus and asserting the external cycle start (ECS) signal.
-Address strobe ( $\overline{AS}$ ) asserts later in the cycle to validate the address.
-If a hit occurs in the cache or the cache holding register, then the external cycle is aborted and $\overline{AS}$ is not asserted.
-In addition, the low-order address bits (A0=A7) are not involved in the address translation process performed by the on-chip MMU, creating a local address reference which can be used by trace functions.
+The MC68030 begins an external cycle by driving the address bus and asserting the external cycle start (\overline{ECS}) signal.
+Address strobe (\overline{AS}) asserts later in the cycle to validate the address.
+If a hit occurs in the cache or the cache holding register, then the external cycle is aborted and \overline{AS} is not asserted.
+In addition, the low-order address bits (A0-A7) are not involved in the address translation process performed by the on-chip MMU, creating a local address reference which can be used by trace functions.
 All read cycles from the on-chip cache memories cannot be captured externally since the cache access does not depend on the availability of the external bus.

 Figure 12-23 shows a trace interface circuit which can be used with a logic analyzer for program debug.
 The nine input signals (DSACK1, DSACK0, CLK, AS, RESET, STATUS, REFILL, STERM, and ECS) are connected to the MC68030 processor in the system under development.
 Six output signals are generated to aid in capturing and analyzing data.
 In addition to connecting the logic analyzer to the address bus, the data bus, and the bus control signals, the trace interface signals (SAMPLE, PHALT, FILL, EP, IE, and ECSC) should also be connected.
-The external clock probe of the logic analyzer for data capture requires that samples be taken on the falling edge of the CLK signal when the SAMPLE signal is high.
+The external clock probe of the logic analyzer connects to the system CLK signal for synchronization.
+Setting up the logic analyzer for data capture requires that samples be taken on the falling edge of the CLK signal when the SAMPLE signal is high.
 Table 12-5 lists the parts required to implement this circuit.

-(UNABLE TO LOCATE ART) Figure 12-23.
+Figure 12-23.
 Trace Interface Circuit